bitfactory-software/anyxx/docs/blog_/index.md

 nav_order: 30
 ---

-# Blog
+# Blog: the story of "virtual_void"

 Thougts about "programming in the large" generally and and more particularly on "type tunneling".

-In other words, the story of "virtual_void".